omgnetwork/ruby-sdk/README.md

 # OmiseGO

-OmiseGO is a Ruby SDK meant to communicate with an OmiseGO Wallet setup.
+OmiseGO is a Ruby SDK meant to communicate with an OmiseGO eWallet setup.

 ## Beta Usage